S0la1re/Product-Ranking-AB-Testing/README.md

 ## Project Overview

 This project simulates an A/B testing scenario for an online grocery store, “Rimi,” to assess the impact of a new product ranking algorithm on user behavior.
-The primary focus is to evaluate changes in `conversion rates` and `Average Revenue Per User` (ARPU) between the control group (old ranking algorithm) and the experiment group (new ranking algorithm).

 ![screenshot from Rimi website ](images/rimi.png)